darrenldl/blockyarchive/SBX_FORMAT.md

 - SHA512
 - BLAKE2B\_512

-Metadata block (block 0) can be disabled
+Metadata block (block 0) can be disabled.

 ## For ECSBX versions : 17 (0x11), 18 (0x12), 19 (0x13)

-ECSBX specification is overall similar to the SBX specification above
+ECSBX specification is overall similar to the SBX specification above.

 Block categories : `Meta`, `Data`, `Parity`

 `Meta` and `Data` are mutually exclusive, and `Meta` and `Parity` are mutually exclusive.
-A block can be both `Data` and `Parity`
+A block can be both `Data` and `Parity`.

-Assumes configuration is **M** data shards and **N** parity shards
+Assumes configuration is **M** data shards and **N** parity shards.

 ### Note

-The following only describes the sequence number arrangement, not the actual block arrangement
+The following only describes the sequence number arrangement, not the actual block arrangement.

-See section "Block set interleaving scheme" below for details on actual block arrangement
+See section "Block set interleaving scheme" below for details on actual block arrangement.

 ### Common blocks header: